UChicago-PL/smyth/README.md

 # Smyth

-Smyth is a program synthesizer that will fill in "holes" in your program when given input-output examples, or, more generally, arbitrary assertions about the behavior of the code.
-These assertions are just "normal code" and can serve as documentation and unit tests once the synthesis has completed.
+Smyth is a program synthesizer that will fill in "holes" in a program in a typed, functional language (approximately [Elm](https://elm-lang.org) in our formulation) when given input-output examples, or, more generally, arbitrary assertions about the behavior of the code.
+These assertions are just "normal code" and can serve as unit tests once the synthesis has completed.

 Evaluation of these assertions internally gives rise to input-output examples which, along with the types in the program, guide the synthesis search to fill